IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/how-to-create-frontend-plugin.md

 import com.tomtom.ivi.platform.gradle.api.common.iviapplication.config.MenuItemConfig
 import com.tomtom.ivi.platform.gradle.api.framework.config.ivi

-// Define the frontends and menu items as defined in top-level `frontends-and-menuitems.gradle.kts`
+// Define the frontends and menu items as defined in the top-level
-// file.
+// `frontends-and-menuitems.gradle.kts` file.
 apply(from = rootProject.file("frontends-and-menuitems.gradle.kts"))

 // Use Gradle's extra extensions to obtain the `accountFrontend` and `accountMenuItem` configs as